 Microbial Influenced Corrosion vs. Common Corrosion

-The Adsistor MIC Sensor only detects the conditions that cause microbial influenced corrosion.
+The Adsistor MIC Sensor only detects the conditions that cause microbial influenced corrosion (MIC).
 It does not detect common surface area corrosion or the conditions that cause common corrosion.

-Microbial influenced corrosion (MIC) is caused by the activity of bacteria and their byproducts.
-Formic acid and acidic acid are byproducts of bacterial metabolism and are considered the chief agents producing the aggressive type of corrosion found in USTs and ASTs storing low sulfur fuel.
-Water is also present.
+Microbial influenced corrosion is caused by the activity of bacteria and their byproducts.
+Formic and acetic acid are byproducts of bacterial metabolism and are responsible for the aggressive type of corrosion found in USTs and ASTs storing low sulfur fuel.
+Water is usually present also.
 MIC continues to attack mild steel until it is completely consumed.

-Common surface area corrosion is cause by more or less neutral pH water coming into contact with mild steel in the presence of air.
-Common surface area corrosion forms a relatively thin surface layer of oxidation which usually protects the underlying steel from any further corrosion.
+Common surface area corrosion is caused by more or less neutral pH water coming into contact with mild steel in the presence of air.
+Common surface area corrosion forms a relatively thin surface layer of oxidation which usually protects the underlying steel from further corrosion.

 Mild Steel under MIC attack in wet conditions (condensing humidity) 100x.
 Detected by MIC Sensor.

 Mild Steel under MIC attack in dry conditions (RH<50%) 100x.
 Detected by MIC Sensor.

 Mild Steel wetted by neutral water (pH near 7) in air, 100x.
 Not detected by MIC Sensor.